F-Gray/QCCSRC/README.md

 ```

-Likewise, two methods <i>Get</i> and <i>GetPtr</i> can be used to obtain the value and pointer to the value at a particular coordinate respectively.
+Likewise, two methods `Get` and `GetPtr` can be used to obtain the value and pointer to the value at a particular coordinate respectively.
 These have the same overloads as the () operator

 ```C++
 T Grid<class T>::Get(long long X, long long Y, long long Z, long long n);      //Get value at X, Y, Z, component n